 This circular gathering space emerges from the ground in a series of eleven green bamboo shading vaults, organized in two rings around a void.
-The plan is inspired by the rings of a tree, and the different form of the vaults by growth patterns in nature.
-In the same way that the infinite variety of shapes in a tree emerge from very simple branching rules, the configuration of vault shapes uses a single geometry, the parabolic arch, in a way that could in theory generate endless configurations.
+The plan is inspired by the rings of a tree, and the different forms of the vaults by growth patterns in nature.
+In the same way that the infinite variety of shapes in a tree derives from very simple branching rules, the configuration of vault shapes uses a single geometry, the parabolic arch, in a way that could in theory generate endless configurations.

 Client: Artfield